ABOUT

 LU HANESSIAN

-Since 2010, Lu has been the founder and executive director of Parent2ParentU, an online educational resource and community supporting parents and families, through strengths-based, neurorelational education, grounded in attachment science, interpersonal neurobiology, developmental and affect psychology, and the science of relational resilience.
+Since 2010, Lu has been the founder and executive director of Parent2ParentU, an online educational resource and community supporting parents and families, through strengths-based education, grounded in attachment science, interpersonal neurobiology, developmental and affect psychology, neurodiversity, and the science of embodied safety and relational resilience.

-An award-winning writer, her newest book Return to Tender, on the power of tenderness and parent-child connection will be published later this year.
-She has written two illustrated books The Garden: A Parenting Parable and Picnic on a Cloud, brought to visual life by artist Tanya Leonello.
+Her upcoming book Return to Tender describes the generative, reparative power of parent-child connection, and Practice Makes Present is a stress resilience field guide to the science and practice of presence.
+She has written and published two illustrated books, for parents, The Garden: A Parenting Parable and for children, Picnic on a Cloud, brought to visual life by artist Tanya Leonello.

 Copyright 2021 Integrate Resilience | Mindful MediaWorks,.